Tyrrrz/MiniRazor/Readme.md

 // <p>Hello, World!</p>
 ```

-Calling `Razor.Compile(...)` compiles the supplied Razor code directly into IL loaded in-memory.
+Calling `Razor.Compile(...)` transforms the provided Razor template directly into IL code and hosts it in a generated in-memory assembly.
-The object returned by this method can then be used to render output.
+This returns an instance of `TemplateDescriptor`, which can then be used to render output against a model.

 By default, MiniRazor uses the default assembly load context, which means that, once compiled, the generated IL code will stay in memory forever.
 To avoid that, you can pass a custom instance of `AssemblyLoadContext` to control the lifetime of generated assemblies: